 Cement tiles, or concrete tiles, have also made quite a name for themselves in the roofing industry.
 Cement tiles have a number of benefits, but one reason that they’re so popular is that they look great in a wide range of architectural styles.
 From Italian to the Mediterranean, cement tiles are a perfect fit.
 They’re also fireproof, come in a variety of colors, and can last between 60 and 70 years with proper maintenance.

 The only aspects that have kept cement tiles from becoming more popular are their weight and expensive price tag.
 While the initial investment might be steep, the long life of these tiles more than makes up for the cost.

 Known for their distinctive look and high price, slate tiles have also been around for hundreds of years.
 Found often on French- or colonial-style homes, slate tiles can easily last longer than 100 years.
 Although expensive, homeowners love slate tiles because of their low maintenance cost.
 Much like cement tiles, slate tiles are also fireproof and aren’t susceptible to insect damage like wood shingles.
 Slate tiles are, however, susceptible to impact damage.

 When people think of metal roofing, they often think of metal panels.
 However, you can also get metal tile roofs.
-Just like its panel counterpart, metal tiles or shingles are made from tin, steel, aluminum, or copper.
+Just like its panel counterpart, metal tiles or shingles are made from tin, steel, aluminium, or copper.
 They’re not only lightweight but also reflect the sun’s harmful UV rays to keep homes cooler.
 Metal roofs typically last around 50 years and can sometimes be installed over existing roofs because of their lightweight nature.

 Composite tiles are made of primarily rubber, plastic, and fiber cement.
 They’ve grown in popularity because they’re more environmentally friendly than asphalt shingles.
 While they don’t last as long as some of the other options on this list, they can give you the appearance of more expensive roofing tiles such as clay or slate for a fraction of the cost.